-Prof Moyo, Dr Gandawa, Mr Mandizvidza and Mr Mapute could have unlawfully benefited from $430 000 of the State enterprise’s money between November 2015 and June 2016, documents show.
-ZACC is investigating other alleged abuses of Zimdef funds by Prof Moyo, his deputy, and three subordinates.
+Prof Jonathan Moyo, Dr Gandawa, Mr Mandizvidza and Mr Mapute could have unlawfully benefited from $430 000 of the State enterprise’s money between November 2015 and June 2016, documents show.
+ZACC investigated other alleged abuses of Zimdef funds by Prof Moyo, his deputy, and three subordinates.

 Here are some of the pages in a document showing the corruption counts that was compiled by ZACC.

 The deputy minister Gandawa together with Proff Jonathan Moyo were allegedly arrested after suspicions of misuse of state funds was raised.It was reported that Gandawa handed himself into custody in the presence of his lawyer Benard Chidziva and went under 5 hours of thorough questioning.
 The deputy minister’s arrest came just a day after Higher Education, Science and Technology Development Minister Professor Jonathan Moyo appeared before ZACC.
 He was also released into the custody of his lawyer, Mr Terence Hussein.